CITRIS Core Seed Funding

 • Energy infrastructure: decarbonization, emissions reduction, grid connectivity, microgrids, storage, optimized controls, powering rural communities

-Challenge 3: Digital Health Innovation
+Challenge 3: Digital Health

 Proposals are invited that address novel challenges and opportunities in:

-Challenge 4: People and Robots
+Challenge 4: Artificial Intelligence, Autonomy and Robotics

 Proposals are invited that address novel challenges and opportunities in: